-- 7.1 If a student received a Fail grade, i.e. Grade F, in a module in a previous semester, s/he may retake that module.
-The fail grade of the module will still be shown in the student's academic transcript even if the student has subsequently managed to pass the retake module.
-The grade that the student attained in retaking a particular module will also appear on the academic transcript. - 7.2 Students who have to retake a module that they have passed to fulfill the graduation requirement of the programme concerned may seek approval from the Programme Director. - 7.3 The classification of honours that the student attained under the circumstances mentioned in S7.2 above will be capped at "Pass". - 7.4 Students are required to pay for the modules to be re-taken.
+- 7.1 If a student received a Fail grade, i.e. Grade F, in a module, s/he may retake that module. - 7.2 All the grades, including the Fail grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cGPA. - 7.3 Students who have to retake a module that they have passed to fulfill the graduation requirement of the programme concerned may seek approval from the Programme Director. - 7.4 The classification of honours that the student attained under the circumstances mentioned in S7.2 above will be capped at "Pass". - 7.5 Students are required to pay for the modules to be re-taken.